BestTimesToVisit.com Logo

 activity

-Embark on a traditional pirogue for a sunset cruise to the idyllic Île aux Nattes, a car-free paradise just off Nosy Be's southern tip.
-As the sun dips below the horizon, painting the sky in fiery hues, you'll glide over turquoise waters, with the silhouette of palm trees providing a dramatic backdrop.
-Enjoy a fresh seafood dinner on the beach, prepared by local fishermen.
+Embark on a traditional pirogue for a sunset sail to the idyllic Île aux Nattes, a car-free paradise.
+As the sun dips below the horizon, painting the sky in fiery hues, enjoy the gentle lapping of waves and the silhouette of palm trees against the vibrant canvas.
+Pack a picnic of local fruits and a bottle of rum punch for the ultimate romantic experience.

 Best time: Apr-Nov